Hark

 Kitendawili

-Long before any other beings arrived in Crudilex, the Aventiens called this land their home.
-Among their most mysterious settlements was Kitendawili, a society that existed before the concept of time itself was forged—a place where the progenitors of the world sought to glimpse the future.
+Long before any other beings arrived in Crudilex, the Atlanteans called this land their home.
+Among their most mysterious settlements was Kitendawili, a society that existed before the concept of time itself was forged; A place where the progenitors of the world sought to predict the direction the newly created universe might head, and what might bring about its end.

-Little is known about this isolated culture, but its greatest mystery remains its downfall.
-How could a civilization so deeply rooted in divination magic fail to foresee its own demise?
-The ruins of Kitendawili tell an enigmatic story, carved in intricate sandstone hieroglyphs.
-Among these depictions is the Colossus of Riddles, recorded long before it ever reached the savanna, along with countless other prophecies etched into stone.
+Little is known about this isolated ruin, but a great mystery still permeates the ancient site.
+How could a civilization so deeply rooted in temporal magic fail to prevent its own demise?
+The ruins of Kitendawili tell a confusing story, carved in glyphs still slowly being translated by expeditions to the site.
+Among these depictions is the Colossus of Riddles, recorded long before it ever reached the savanna, standing in the heart of Atlantis being hand carved by the most ancient peoples of Crudilex.

-Despite its allure, Kitendawili’s ruins remain shrouded in mystery.
-Its remote location, combined with ongoing conflict in the region, has prevented successful exploration.
-Leaving many wizards and scholars to wonder what secrets might still lie hidden in its crumbling walls, slowly dissolving by the ravages of time, fate itself undoing their intrusion.
+Despite people’s fascination, Kitendawili’s ruins remain shrouded in mystery.
+Its remote location, combined with ongoing conflict in the region, has prevented successful exploration leaving many wizards and scholars to wonder what other Chronomancy secrets might still lie hidden in its crumbling walls.
+What wisdom was left behind by the Atlanteans which is now slowly being dissolved by the ravages of time they sought and failed to control.

 Thom

 Thom’s strategic value as a military outpost has become its defining feature, transforming it over time into a self-sustaining military city-state.
 While old tensions with the Republic Federalists linger, a tenuous peace holds, with each side keeping its distance to focus on serving their own people.
 However, whispers in the high towers of Castle Thom suggest that King Thom harbors dark ambitions.
-Some believe he is on the verge of unleashing something catastrophic upon his old adversaries—a move that could herald a return to the colonial empire that once ruled the land in years past.
+Some believe he is on the verge of unleashing something catastrophic upon his old adversaries.
+Raising banners of the colonial empire that once ruled the land in years past.